-Howell at the Moon is owned by Marc Cohen a retired Doctor who worked 27 years for NYU Medical School in New York City.
-Marc has a long standing fascination with wine and started collecting in the early 1970’s.
+Howell at the Moon is owned by Marc Cohen a retired doctor who worked 27 years for NYU Medical School in New York City.
+Marc has a long-standing fascination with wine and started collecting in the early 1970’s.
 A trip out west in 1982 was the first time he saw the Napa Valley and was impressed with the beauty of the land and the passion of those in the wine industry.
 18 years later he retired from his practice in New York and purchased a gorgeous piece of land in the hills above Angwin in the northern part of the Napa Valley.

-Howell at the Moon does not source any grapes rather they focus on producing a 100% estate grown Cabernet Sauvignon each year.
-In addition no expense has been spared in building the vineyard.
+Mo expense was spared in the vineyard architecture and initial development.
 A soils analyst with a nickname of “Dr. Dirt” made recommendations for specific rootstalk and clonal types depending on the individual vineyard soil blocks.
 These clonal recommendations were in part based on the type of wine that Marc enjoys drinking and are in part clones that help produce a softer style of wine.
 During his ownership of the vineyard, one of Napa’s oldest and most well respected “wine” families the Pina’s provided the vineyard management services.
 Incidentally, the Pina’s manage their own vineyard on Howell Mountain as well as provide management services for a select number of other small vineyards in the appellation.

 All vintages are unfined and unfiltered.
-Native yeasts are used during the fermentation and free run juice (the highest quality) is exclusively used.
+Indigenous yeasts are used during the fermentation and free run juice (the highest quality) is exclusively used.
 The wine sees extended maceration.
 Part of their philosophy is to create a wine that can be consumed now, but also has the structure to hold up for aging.
 However, this doesn’t mean smash mouth in your face big tannic wine.
-Howell at the Moon’s wine’s are typically smooth with velvety mouth feels.
+Howell at the Moon’s wines are typically smooth with velvety mouth feels.
 Each vintage is entirely Cabernet Sauvignon – with a blend of various clones.

-During our first visit to Marc’s property on Howell Mountain many years ago we tried the 2005 Howell at the Moon Cabernet Sauvignon which at the time of our latest update to this review was still a young wine; it can certainly be decanted and allowed to open up for 30 minutes before drinking.
+During our first visit to Marc’s property on Howell Mountain many years ago we tried the 2005 Howell at the Moon Cabernet Sauvignon which at the time of our tasting several years post vintage was still a young wine; it can certainly be decanted and allowed to open up for 30 minutes before drinking.
 It has dark color with very nice cedar box spices, vanilla & violet floral aromas intermingled with ripe fruit aromas including blueberry.
 The palate follows with rich layered flavors, again blueberry, but with some raspberry notes on the mid palate.
-There is nice toasty oak with some spices including black pepper towards the finish which shows fairly fine grained tannins.
+Also shows toasted oak with some spices including black pepper towards the finish anchored by fairly fine-grained tannins.
 Long, longer and longest describe the finish on this wine.
 Will you have the patience to age this for additional complexity?!

 During a later tasting we also tried the 2006 Howell at the Moon Cabernet Sauvignon which was released in November 2009.
 This is a noticeably bigger wine as compared to the 2005 vintage – both in the power of the fruit and the power of structure.